-This competition focuses on supporting research to address critical gaps in social, behavioral, and economic knowledge as it relates to U.S. aquaculture and the communities impacted and served by it.
-Selected research proposals will be required to participate in an annual National Sea Grant Aquaculture Symposium to share results of work done, challenges, and next steps.
+Sea Grant expects to fund projects across a range of funding levels, topics, and geographies, depending on the proposals received.
+Selected project teams will be required to participate in an annual National Sea Grant Aquaculture Symposium to share results of work done, challenges, and next steps.